 We're offering all Spring Challenge competitors 20% off nutrition products.
 Valid until raceday.
 Just stop by with your handout, show the staff and take 20% off all the good stuff from SIS, Clif, Pure and more.

 Our workshop can have your bike running perfectly for the race.
-Spring Challenge competitors can get our regular Expert Service for only $80 (labour content only).
-Worth $160, the Expert Service is a comprehensive bike service.
+Spring Challenge competitors can get our regular Annual Service for only $99 (labour content only).
+Worth $199, the Annual Service is a comprehensive bike service.
 See our workshop page for more details.
+Call us to book.

 Free Race Check